Ulitkad/prismlauncher-offline/README.md

 1. Locates your PrismLauncher configuration folder
 2. Closes the launcher if it is running
 3. Modifies the `accounts.json` file to enable adding offline accounts

+## Credits
+This script was inspired by [antunnitraj/Prism-Launcher-PolyMC-Offline-Bypass](https://github.com/antunnitraj/Prism-Launcher-PolyMC-Offline-Bypass),